codi0/prototypr/README.md

 # prototypr
-A single php class to help develop app prototypes with zero configuration.
+A micro php framework to help develop app prototypes with (almost) zero configuration.